kite-lang/kite/readme.md

 The above expressions creates a function, bound to variable `foo`, that takes a function of type `() -> Int` as it's only argument, and returns another function of type `(Int) -> Int`.

 ### Comments
 Comments are marked by `#` and go to end of line.
 Comment blocks (possibly multiline) are enclosed by `#-` and `-#`.

-    # this is one thousand
+    # This is a single line comment

-    #- This is a block -#
+    #- This is a block comment -#

     #-
-        This is a comment
+        This is a
-        on multiple lines
+        multi line
+        comment.
     -#

 ### Importing code files
 Use the `import` keyword to include one file in another.

-### FFI
+### Foreign Function Interface
-Kite has a foreign function interface which lets you call Haskell
+Kite has a FFI which lets you call native Haskell functions.